exotime/CacheFS/README.md

 Grab the latest CacheFS

-    git clone git@github.com:cconstantine/CacheFS.git
+    git clone git@github.com:cfoucher/CacheFS.git

 Start caching

-    ./CacheFS/cachefs.py <mount point> -o target=<slow drive>
+    ./CacheFS/cachefs.py [mount point] -o target=[slow drive]

 Thats it!

 Usage
 -----
-    cachefs.py <mount> -o target=<slow drive>,cache=<fast drive>
+    cachefs.py [mount point] -o target=[slow drive],cache_dir=[path],[...etc] -o [other fuse options]

-mount:  The directory you want to mount cachefs to.
+mount point:  The directory you want to mount cachefs to.
 Interacting with files in this directory after mounting a volume will use cachefs.

 target:  This is the volume or directory you wish to cache.

-cache:  This optional argument specifies where you wish the cache to be stored.
+cache_dir:  This optional argument specifies where you wish the cache to be stored.
 If it is not specified a place will be created for you in your home directory.

+cache_size: This optional argument specifies the max amount of data to be cached.
+This is a soft limit i.e. cache can expand beyond this limit if multiple files are open at once, exceeding this value.
+This is set in MB, defaulting to 1024 MB (1GB) if not specified.

 Why